 He became extensively trained in interviews, statement analysis and investigating criminal deviant behavior.
 He had a staff of employees and enjoyed some golden years in the private investigator business.

-But a combination of a burn-out workload, the death of a key employee and another key staff person leaving for family reasons led Chilton to re-examine his career.
-He moved into a staff position as a legal investigator for attorney Vic Hawk for a year and a half, then decided to open his own business, Savannah River Armory.
+But a combination of a burn-out workload, the death of a key employee and another key employee leaving for family reasons led Chilton to re-examine his career.
+He moved into a position as a legal investigator for attorney Vic Hawk for a year and a half, then decided to open his own business, Savannah River Armory.